 We can distinguish between the following bone graft types:

 - Sinus lift

 - Filling of bone defects

-The type of the intervention and the bone replacement material depends on the condition of the patient and the purpose of the operation.
+The type of intervention and the bone replacement material depends on the condition of the patient and the purpose of the operation.

 In most cases, a bone graft is necessary in case of the replacement of the upper molars with implants.
-The upper molars are so close to the sinuses that their roots may reach it, so the implants would protrude the bone.
+The upper molars are so close to the sinuses that their roots may reach it, so the implants would protrude from the bone.
 If this is the case, the dental surgeon performs a so-called sinus lift before filling the bone with bone substitute.
-When an open sinus lift is performed, the specialist inserts the bone graft material through the patient’s jaw bone, while in case of a closed sinus lift,the intervention is carried out from the area of the missing tooth.
+When an open sinus lift is performed, the specialist inserts the bone graft material through the patient’s jaw bone, while in the case of a closed sinus lift, the intervention is carried out from the area of the missing tooth.